hydrosolutions/SAPPHIRE_Forecast_Tools/doc/configuration.md

 ## Configuration of the forecast tools
 We recommend not changing the path ieasyforecast_configuration_path nor the names of the configuration files.
 You will need to edit the contents of the ieasyforecast_config_file_all_stations and make sure that the station codes given in ieasyforecast_config_file_station_selection are present also in ieasyforecast_config_file_all_stations.
 Please have a look at the example files in the config folder for guidance.
 ```
-# Snipped of .env.
-We recommend NOT editing the following lines.
+# Path to the configuration files and names of the configuration files
 ieasyforecast_configuration_path=../config
 ieasyforecast_config_file_all_stations=config_all_stations_library.json
 ieasyforecast_config_file_station_selection=config_station_selection.json